TNOCS/WorldExplorer/readme.md

 table : size and height of the table.
 ```

-- Layers are the layers used for the tile images.
+- `layers` are the layers used for the tile images.
-- Views are the bookmark locations:
+- `view` is the bookmark locations:
-	- 'Lat' and 'Lon' can be changed to adjust the location.
+	- `Lat` and `Lon` can be changed to adjust the location.
 	- Zoom levels can changed to adjust initial zoom level.
-	- tileSize and range can be changed to change the size of the tiles.
+	- `tileSize` and `range` can be changed to change the size of the tiles.
-	- mapzen, layers and tileLayers can be adjusted to enable or disable certain visualizations.
+	- `mapzen`, `layers` and `tileLayers` can be adjusted to enable or disable certain visualizations.
-	- terrainHeightAvailable should be enabled when terrain height data is available.
+	- `terrainHeightAvailable` should be enabled when terrain height data is available.

 ## Adding inventory objects
 To add inventory objects.